Updated: January 2024

 j) anyone you authorise.

 “LOD Group” means the group comprising LOD and all of its subsidiaries, all of its holding companies and each other subsidiary of any of its holding companies, including Lawyers On Demand (Singapore) Pte Ltd.

 Whenever we, or our data processors, need to transfer or store your personal data outside the country where you are based, we will ensure that an appropriate transfer safeguard mechanism is in place to protect your privacy rights and to ensure that your personal data continues to receive a standard of protection that is at least comparable to that under the applicable law.
 The countries to which international transfers may be made include Australia, the EEA, Hong Kong, Singapore, the UAE, the UK and the USA.

 4. How to contact us

 If you want to contact us about any of the points on this notice, or just generally about how we protect your privacy, please email us, as the data controller, at email@example.com.

-11.1 This notice applies in conjunction with any other policies, notices, contractual clauses and consent clauses that apply in relation to the collection, use and disclosure of your personal data by us.
+This notice applies in conjunction with any other policies, notices, contractual clauses and consent clauses that apply in relation to the processing of your personal data by us.

-11.2 We may revise this privacy notice from time to time without any prior notice.
-If we make any significant changes we will endeavour to notify you by email.
+We may revise this privacy notice from time to time without any prior notice.
 You can request a copy at any time by emailing firstname.lastname@example.org.